VerticalRelevance/langfuse-initialization/README.md

 1.  **Download the Script:**

-    Download the `teardown-langfuse.sh` script to your desired directory.
+    Download the `langfuse_teardown.sh` script to your desired directory.

 2.  **Make the Script Executable:**